Iwan Fals: Career

 Iwan Fals continued to release albums throughout the 1980s, while in 1989 he formed the group Swami, which released two albums Swami I in 1989, and Swami II in 1991.
 A similar grouping was Kantata Takwa, which contained several Swami personnel.
 The musical style was "rebana rock", a blend of Jimi Hendrix and Rick Wakeman, to a Betawi rebana.
 The album Kantata Takwa was released in 1990, featuring songs such as "Bento" and "Bongkar" ("Rip It Down"), two of several songs which they sang during a demonstration by college students.
+The Bento song is influenced by The Beatles song "Day Tripper".

-Up to the release of Orang Gila in 1994, Iwan had released approximately two new albums per year for 15 years.
+Up to the release of Orang Gila in 1994, Iwan Fals had released approximately two new albums per year for 15 years.
 Since 1994, he has greatly reduced his release schedule, putting out only two singles in 1995, and one in 1996, while in 1998 Kantata Samsara, the second and final album by Kantata Takwa, was released.

 To make up for the lack of new content, a number of Iwan Fals compilations were released in the 1990s and 2000s, including Best of the Best, Akustik (3 volumes), and Salam Reformasi ("Greetings Reformation"), which sold more than 50,000 copies.

 In 2002, Iwan Fals released his first new solo album since 1994, Suara Hati.
 In 2003 the album 'In Collaboration With' was released consisting of performances with other Indonesia artists.
 Manusia Setengah Dewa, in 2004, was a solo album.

 In 2005, he released Iwan Fals in Love, essentially a compilation of existing Iwan Fals romantic recordings, but with the new song "Ijinkan Aku Menyayangimu" ("Let Me Love You") as the main single, and five re-recordings of old songs.
 Two songs, in collaboration with Indra Lesmana, Haruskah Pergi, and Selancar, were released as digital downloads in 2006.

 In 2007, 50:50 was released by Musica Studios.
 The album's themes were romance and social criticism.
 One single from the album, "Pulanglah" ("Go Home"), tells about the death of Munir.
 Six singles were written by himself and other six singles were written by his fellow musicians.
 Two songs were released in 2009 as Untukmu Terkasih.

 In 2010, he released Keseimbangan, and in 2011 he released a new album titled "Tergila-gila" with 4 new songs inside.